P-Schachinger-tugraz/LFC_simulator/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.

 This is a work in progress.
 Download latest version at the release section.

+The LFC Simulator is part of the project "Low frequency currents 2", a cooperation of Graz University of Technology, Siemens Energy Austria and Austrian Power Grid AG

+For more information visit https://www.tugraz.at/en/institutes/iean/research/further-research-topics/low-frequency-neutral-point-currents-2/